 The Department of Materials Science and Engineering at Tel Aviv University (TAU) was formally founded in August 2013.
-However, organized activity in this area began in TAU in 1994 with the establishment of the Wolfson Applied Materials Research Centre, currently harboring 50 research groups on campus.
+However, organized activity in this area began at TAU in 1994 with the establishment of the Wolfson Applied Materials Research Centre, currently harboring 50 research groups on campus.

-In April 2002, the "Materials Science and Engineering" graduate program was launched as a joint initiative of the Faculty of Engineering and the Schools of Chemistry and Physics from the Faculty of Exact Sciences.
-This program became the largest of its kind in Israel, and the admission level raised significantly over the years.
+In April 2002, the "Materials Science and Engineering" graduate program was launched as a joint initiative between the Faculty of Engineering and the Schools of Chemistry and Physics from the Faculty of Exact Sciences.
+This program became the largest of its kind in Israel, and the admission level increased significantly over the years.
 In July 2009, it was replaced by the "Materials and Nanotechnology" graduate program, offering both MSc and PhD degrees.
 This unique program in Israel was a joint venture of four Faculties (Engineering, Exact Sciences, Life Sciences, and Medicine) and of the Center for Nanoscience and Nanotechnology.
 This kind of multidisciplinary approach was made possible thanks to the unique structure and character of Tel Aviv University.

-These graduate programs enabled the University to build a firm foundation for teaching and research in the area, by concentrating all the relevant courses on campus under one umbrella, opening new courses, encouraging multidisciplinary research, providing student scholarships, and optimizing the purchase of scientific literature and relevant software libraries in materials science and engineering.
+These graduate programs enabled the University to build a firm foundation for teaching and research in the area, by concentrating all the relevant courses on campus under one umbrella, opening new courses, encouraging multidisciplinary research, providing student scholarships, and optimizing the purchase of scientific literature and relevant software libraries in the field of materials science and engineering.
 To date, more than 250 MSc students and 12 PhD students have graduated or are currently enrolled in these programs.
 The number of students pursuing advanced degrees related to materials at Tel Aviv University is even higher, since there are also students enrolled through other academic units that do research under the guidance of supervisors in the materials programs.

 The Mission of the Department of Materials Science and Engineering (DMS&E) at Tel Aviv University is: